KnowledgeCaptureAndDiscovery/OBA/docs/quickstart.md

 ## Running

+!!! info
+    For the configuration file documentation, go to [here](configuration_file.md)

 1. Create the OBA config file (config.yaml) from the [sample configuration](config.yaml.sample)
 2. Pass the configuration and run OBA